-10 As noted previously, measures of academic quality could be endogenous.
-The results described below, as well as results of the main multilevel models in the next section, are robust to excluding average daily attendance rate, percent of students testing below grade level, and percent of students in an academic or college preparatory program from the model.
+8 As noted previously, measures of academic quality could be endogenous.
+The results described below, as well as results of the main multilevel models in the next section, are robust to excluding average daily attendance rate, percent of students testing below grade level, and percent of students in a college preparatory program from the model.